Skip to main content

 Cancer site

-Due to the implementation of ICDO3 classification from 2013 some tumour site definitions are different for tumours diagnosed from 1995-2012 and 2013-2021 to reflect the use of the new coding system.
-For the affected groups, ICD10/O2 is used from 1995-2012 and then ICDO3 from 2013-2021.
+Due to the implementation of ICDO3 classification system from 2013, some cancer site definitions are different for tumours diagnosed from 1995-2012 and 2013-2022.
+For the affected groups, ICD10/ICDO2 coding is used from 1995-2012 and then ICD10/ICDO3 from 2013-2022.

 Cancer Site